awslabs/graphstorm/graphstorm-processing/README.md

 # GraphStorm Distributed Processing

-This library enables distributed pre-processing of graph data that can then be fed into a
+This library enables distributed pre-processing of graph data that can then be fed into the
 GraphStorm distributed training pipeline.